Algebraic structures in group-theoretical fusion categories: Introduction

 \section{Introduction}

 The goal of this work is to construct explicit algebras that represent Morita equivalence classes in group-theoretical fusion categories, and that possess good algebraic properties.
-Throughout, we assume that $\kk$ is an algebraically closed field of characteristic 0, and an unadorned $\otimes$ denotes $\otimes_\kk$.
+Throughout, we assume that $\kk$ is an algebraically closed field of characteristic 0.

-A group-theoretical fusion category is a certain kind of monoidal category whose construction depends on group-theoretic data, and we will restrict our attention to such categories below.
-But for now let us discuss the prevalence of Morita equivalence of algebras in monoidal categories in general.
-Recall that two rings are said to be {\it Morita equivalent} if their categories of modules are equivalent as abelian categories.
+A group-theoretical fusion category is a certain kind of semisimple monoidal category whose construction depends on group-theoretic data, and we will restrict our attention to such categories below.
+But for now let us discuss the prevalence of Morita equivalence of algebras in general.
+Recall that two rings are said to be {\it Morita equivalent} if their categories of modules are equivalent as categories.
 Many nice properties are preserved under such an equivalence including the Noetherian, (semi)simple, (semi)hereditary, and (semi)prime conditions \cite[Chapter~7]{Lam}.
-The notion of Morita equivalence has been upgraded for algebras of various types, and is used in several areas including $C^*$-algebras \cite{BGR}, Poisson geometry \cite{Xu}, and various subfields of physics \cite{DN, FRS, SW}; we will discuss \cite{FRS} below.
+The notion of Morita equivalence has been upgraded for algebras of various types, and is used in several areas including $C^*$-algebras \cite{BGR}, Poisson geometry \cite{Xu}, and various subfields of physics \cite{DN, FRS, SW}.
 In all of these cases, one is studying the Morita equivalence of algebras (or, of algebra objects) in a fixed monoidal category.
-We provide a review of this categorical terminology, including the definition of Morita equivalence and of special types of algebras under consideration, in Section~\ref{sec:prelim}.

-A special use of Morita equivalence occurs in two-dimensional {\it rational conformal field theories} (rCFTs).
-These are certain quantum field theories that display conformal symmetry, and they have inspired vital mathematical structures such as vertex operator algebras \cite{Bor} and modular tensor categories (MTCs) \cite[Chapter~3]{BK}.
-Often, algebras in MTCs provide a useful way of classifying and describing the physical quantities in rCFTs.
-In particular, {\it full rCFTs} \cite{FRS} are completely fixed by pairs $\left( \nu,A \right)$, where $\nu$ is a rational vertex operator algebra encoding the symmetries of the rCFT, and $A$ is a separable, symmetric Frobenius algebra in $\mathrm{Rep} \left( \nu \right)$ (which is an MTC \cite{Huang}).
-This algebra $A$ is the algebra of boundary fields associated to one given boundary condition of the full rCFT.
-Moreover, the algebras arising from boundary conditions of the full rCFT are all Morita equivalent.
-So, essentially, the collection of full rCFTs are in bijection with Morita equivalence classes of separable, symmetric Frobenius algebras in MTCs of the form $\mathrm{Rep} \left( \nu \right)$.